-7. Convert Style – Convert is a great boutique with a Hayes Valley location AND A Berkeley location.
+Convert Style is a great boutique with a Hayes Valley location AND A Berkeley location.
 If you like my Filson Bag, be sure to mention you’re a J.S.F. reader and you’ll save 10% on your Filson purchase.
 Happy shopping!
 556 Hayes St, San Francisco, CA 94102.

 The awesome Filson workbag.
 It’s my new work computer bag and I’m obsessed.
 I love the rugged unisex style.

-9. Little Gem Restaurant – Best organic and clean eating option.
-This is a fairly new spot in Hayes Valley having opened in December of 2015 widely credited for their organic, clean menu with no sugar or gluten.
+Best organic and clean eating option.
+Little Gem is a fairly new spot in Hayes Valley having opened in December of 2015 widely credited for their organic, clean menu with no sugar or gluten.
 Although I eat both sugar AND gluten I still found the food here very flavorful, healthy and delicious.
 I also got a chance to meet Chef David Cruz (formerly of Ad Hoc) who was very friendly and super approachable.
 400 Grove St c101, San Francisco, CA 94102.

 Chef Dave Cruz

 I recommend you save room for dessert

 Best biergarten.
 For as much great weather we have in San Francisco there are a shortage of beer gardens.
 That’s probably why this Hayes Valley gem Biergarten is always so crowded and so popular!
 It has about 15 tables so a nice intimate feel, yet on a nice day you and most others in the neighborhood will be there relaxing, enjoying some beer and nibbling on bites as they also offer food.
 Plan to wait in line a while however it is totally with it so relax and enjoy the scenery.
 424 Octavia St, San Francisco, CA 94102